doubleedesign/comet-components/docs-site/docs/development/testing/unit-testing.md

 ```
 :::

 PhpStorm users can also run selected tests or files from the gutter icon.
-A PHPUnit run config template has also been included which will be
-used for that unless you configure otherwise.
+A PHPUnit run config template has been included which will be used for that unless you configure otherwise.
+Similarly, a Run configuration has been included for running all tests.

-See [PhpStorm configuration notes](../tooling/phpstorm.md) for more information.

-PhpStorm users can also use the included Run configuration to run all tests.

 ## Coverage reporting

 You will need [Xdebug](https://xdebug.org/) installed and enabled to generate coverage data and reports.
-See
-the [PHP setup notes](../tooling/php.md) for more information.
+See the [PHP setup notes](../tooling/php.md) for more information.

-A PhpStorm Run Configuration has been included in this repository for running all tests in the core package and generating a HTML coverage
+A PhpStorm Run Configuration has been included in this repository for running all tests in the core package and generating a HTML coverage report.
-report.
 To see coverage data using the IDE coverage tools, use the "Run with coverage" option.
-By default, this is
-located in the top right corner of the PhpStorm window (shown below); you can also find it in the Run menu.
+By default, this is located in the top right corner of the PhpStorm window (shown below); you can also find it in the Run menu.

 ![Run with coverage screenshot](/phpstorm-run-with-coverage.png)]